fdelgadom/deep-reinforcement-learning/p1_navigation/Report.md

 TAU = 0.001             # for soft update of target parameters UPDATE_EVERY = 4        # how often to update the network
 ```
 The BATCH_SIZE and BUFFER_SIZE are parameters for the ReplayBuffer class, an "memory" randomly sampled at each step to obtain _experiences_ passed into the learn method with a discount of GAMMA.

 LEARNING_RATE is a parameter to the Adam optimizer.

 TAU is a parameter for a _soft update_ of the target and local models.

 UPDATE_EVERY determines the number of steps before learning from a new sample.

 ### Neural Network.
-Model Architecture & Parameters.
+Model Architecture & Parameters

 The Deep Q-Learning algorithm uses two separate networks with identical model architectures.

 As in the Udacity exercise we use a model with fully-connected linear layers and ReLu activations.